EcstaticTech641/Block-Shuffle/README.md

 ### V0.2.2

+- Changed sound that plays when player fails to find their block.
+- Fixed formatting issue that showed red placeholder numbers on each row of the scoreboard.
+- Fixed the RGA conclude command to be called when blockshuffle stop command is initiated by a player.

 ### v0.2.1

 - Fixed bug that prevented sound effects for players finding their block and failing to find their block.